If you're not currently a Queen's student, you will complete an online application for admission and registration, all-in-one application process.

 (or 15 June*)

-* Applications for admission as a degree program or visiting student will continue to be accepted up to the documents' deadline, however the deadline for receipt of all required documents remains the same.
-If you will not be able to meet the document deadline you may apply as an Interest Student without documentation.
+* Applications for admission as a degree program student will continue to be accepted up to the documents' deadline, as long as all documents are received by the document deadline.
+Students without documentation and visiting students from other universities may continue to apply up until April 30th.

 SOLUS is Queen's online account system for current Queen's students.
 All registered students have access to SOLUS.
 Through SOLUS, you can